 Westinghouse Sign, Computer-controlled advertising sign in Pittsburgh, United States.

-The sign stood prominently on a building near the current location of PNC Park, visible to pedestrians and vehicles crossing the downtown bridges.
+The sign stood on a building near what is now PNC Park in downtown Pittsburgh and was easily visible to pedestrians and vehicles crossing the city's bridges.
+Its central location made it a convenient reference point for people navigating the area.

 Location: Pennsylvania